shubham-sihasane/DailyDevOps/linux.md

 `ls` ✅ ⌘ The ls command in Linux is a fundamental utility used to list the contents of directories.
 When executed without any arguments, it displays the files and subdirectories within the current working directory. `ls <filename/directory>`

-`ls -l` ⌘ The -l option provides a detailed "long listing" format, showing information such as file permissions, number of links, owner, group, file size, and modification date.
+`ls -l` ⌘ The -l option provides a detailed "long listing" format, showing information such as file permissions, number of links, owner, group, file size, and modification date. `ls -l = ll`

+`tree` ⌘ Shows directory structure

 `ls -h` ⌘ Displays file sizes in a human-readable format